Reading and editing genomes

 New technologies for reading and editing DNA and RNA provide vast amounts of data and reveal transformative insights.
-At the Broad Institute, scientists generate a whole human genome’s worth of genetic data every few minutes, read gene expression patterns in tissues and in millions of single cells, and use gene editing to create disease models and develop therapeutics that were not previously possible.
+At the Broad Institute, scientists generate a whole human genome’s worth of genetic data every few minutes, read gene expression patterns in tissues and in millions of single cells, and use gene editing to create disease models and dissect cell circuitry.
 Learn more about #HowWeScience.

 Human Cell Atlas: Reading biology